 This website is run by Leeds Trinity University.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts
+Change colours, contrast levels and fonts.

-zoom in up to 200% without the text spilling off the screen
+zoom in up to 200% without the text spilling off the screen.

-- navigate the website using just a keyboard
+navigate most of the website using just a keyboard.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements contact us to register your difficulty.
 This helps us improve our systems.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

 We test the accessibility of key user journeys that represent the breadth of content across our website on a regular basis against WCAG 2.1 AA standards.